-GOAL continues to develop and assess fraud, bribery and corruption risks, across the project/programme cycle in every country including gap analysis, risk assessments and associated registers, Audit Risk Committee and Board Review and regular review of vendor/ partner agreements.
+GOAL continues to develop ways of assessing fraud, bribery and corruption risks, across project/programme life cycles in every country; including gap analysis, risk assessments and associated registers which are updated on a regular basis.
+A quarterly risk review is undertaken by GOAL and updates are regularly reported to both the Audit and Risk Committee and the Board of Directors.
 These processes are updated as required to ensure that bribery and corruption risks are assessed and addressed at all levels of the organisation.